 - Most FWOC club members run with bear spray in the forest.

 The Government of Alberta has several different documents to access to improve your knowledge of bears:

 - Government of Alberta SRD: Bear deterrents: http://aep.alberta.ca/recreation-public-use/albert...

 - Government of Alberta: BearSmart Colouring & Activity Book: http://aep.alberta.ca/recreation-public-use/albert...

 How to carry bear spray during your training:

 - Bear Cozy – a bear spray holder that fits directly into the water bottle holder on your waist-belt.

 - Scat Belt – a special waist belt designed to carry bear spray. http://www.scatbelt.com/

 All sessions in this program are aimed at every level of orienteering from beginning to advanced adult (16+) orienteers.
 We will have an experienced orienteer available each week to coach beginners.
 Maps that do not lend themselves to a beginner course will have a flagged off-trail running loop (with orienteering challenges) so participants can improve their speed of running through the forest.
 Participants should be comfortable in the forest by themselves.

-On-line registration is mandatory but there will be pay in-person and drop-in options.
+On-line registration is mandatory but there will be a pay in-person option.